openebs-archive/openebs-docs/docs/cassandra.md

 5. **Launch and test Cassandra**

-   Created a sample  `cassandra-statefulset.yaml` file in the Configuration details section.
+   Create a sample  `cassandra-statefulset.yaml` file in the Configuration details section.
 This can be applied to deploy Cassandra database  with OpenEBS.
 Run `kubectl apply -f cassandra-statefulset.yaml` to see Cassandra running.
 This will configure required PVC also.

    In other way , you can use Cassandra image with helm to deploy Cassandra in your cluster using the following command.